California State University - Northridge Data & Information Overview

 How Well Is California State University - Northridge Ranked?

 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-CSUN is ranked #495 out of 2,576 schools in the nation for overall quality on College Factual's 2022 Best Colleges list.
-This is an improvement over the previous year, when CSUN held the #891 spot on the Best Overall Colleges list.
+College Factual ranked CSUN as #387 out of 2,241 colleges and universities in the country on its 2023 Best Colleges list.
+This is an improvement over the previous year, when CSUN held the #495 spot on the Best Overall Colleges list.

 Is It Hard to Get Into CSUN?

 The acceptance rate at California State University - Northridge is a competitive 66%, so make sure you take your application seriously when putting it together.
 Even leaving out a minor detail could be a reason to move you to the rejection pile.